Digital Nomad Life in Panama

 When we asked people what advice they would give someone preparing to move to Panama, they said:

 "Be prepared to change your life.
 Leave behind all your pre concieved notions of how it should be, what you need, want, and must have to get by.
 EVERYTHING is different, embrace it, learn from it, apply what you can to your life but don't come here with demands, strict ideals, uptight lifestyle, and the idea that you are going to save a third world culture from itself.
-I find the opposite is what happens, it saves you from yourself and what ever madness you left behind," explained one foreigner living in Boquete, Panama.
+I find the opposite is what happens, it saves you from yourself and what ever madness you left behind," said one person in Boquete.

 What do people appreciate most about the culture in Panama?